MyGet/MyGetDocs/Docs.Site/Docs/How-To/Package-not-found-during-package-restore.markdown

 # Package not found during package restore

 When working with your own feed, whether private or public, chances are you want to consume more than just that feed.
-When using your MyGet feed and the NuGet.org feed simultaneously, an interesting error mayoccur  during package restore.
+When using your MyGet feed and the NuGet.org feed simultaneously, an interesting error may occur during package restore.

 	Unable to find version xxxx of package yyyy